KomodoPlatform/NotaryNodes/notarynodes/strob/README.md

 <br>

 ## STROB PROPOSAL
-Since 24 years I am pretty well known in my field as someone serious and a hard worker who deliver within time and budget.
+Since 24 years I am pretty well known in my field as someone serious and a :sweat_smile:`hard worker` who deliver within :hourglass_flowing_sand:`time` and :moneybag:`budget`.
 So if you elect me you can be sure my node will be run seriously and I will put all the necessary hours to make it run smoothly and keep it updated as fast as possible.
 I know how many hours can be required for the task and I am ready for it.

-I would also like to promote the Komodo ecosystem by doing other videos or 3D illustrations to promote the Komodo ecosystem like the video and illustrations I did for Pirate $ARRR at a small fraction of the cost if elected.
+I would also like to promote the `Komodo ecosystem` by doing other videos or 3D illustrations to promote the Komodo ecosystem like the video and illustrations I did for Pirate $ARRR at a small fraction of the cost if elected.

 <br>